llvm/llvm-zorg/premerge/post-submit-testing.md

 problematic only when combined.
 This means we need to test the premerge configuration postcommit as well so that we can determine the state of `main` (in terms of whether the build passed/failed and what tests failed, if any) at any given point in time.
+We can use this data to implement a "premerge advisor" that would prevent sending notifications about build/test failures not caused by the changes in a user's PR.

 ## Design